corda/corda-docs/content/en/docs/cenm/1.3/troubleshooting-common-issues.md

 Identity Manager communication is correctly configured for the Network Map Service.

-## The CENM Service hangs on startup
+## The CENM Service hangs on start-up

 ### Issue

-A Network Map, Identity Manager or Signing Service hangs on startup and throws a *HikariPool* related exception:
+A Network Map, Identity Manager or Signing Service hangs on start-up and throws a *HikariPool* related exception:

 ```guess
 [ERROR] 2018-11-19T15:50:54,327Z [main] ConsolePrint.uncaughtException - Unexpected Error: Failed to initialize pool: Connection reset